NathanThus/nathanthus.github.io/_posts/2025-3-28-Creating A Web Application.md

 ## Web Applications - All of the JavaScript

 Now, the final piece of the puzzle: the web application.
-Having developed a bit of HTML/CSS/JavaScript in the past, I opted to skip the barebones stage and implement a front-end framework.
+Having developed HTML/CSS/JavaScript in the past, I opted to skip the barebones stage and implement a front-end framework.
 For this, I opted to use [React](https://react.dev/).
 Not only can it handle full-stack (with Next.JS), it can additionally be used for creating mobile apps, allowing me to pivot into that side of the development in the future, or at least making the step slightly easier.

-With some minor hiccups during installation (admittedly, the problem sat between the desk and the chair), I created a basic React project and hosted it for live editing.
-Now, onto the fun part: integrating charts.

-[Chart.Js](https://www.chartjs.org/) is a JavaScript framework that allows developers (that includes me) to add highly configurable charts to their webpages, to showcase statistics.
+[Chart.Js](https://www.chartjs.org/) is a JavaScript framework that allows developers to add highly configurable charts to their webpages, to showcase statistics.
 With various chart types, inherent responsive support for different window sizes and (if I could be bothered) animations, it seemed like a solid choice for getting a chart on my website.

 Step one was integrating the sample Line-Chart from their website into react!
 This took some tweaking and understating the way that React **actually** renders the web page.
-Yeah, turns out that does not happen sequentially like I anticipated, silly me.
+Turns out that does not happen sequentially like I anticipated, silly me.
 With some hardcoding for now, I managed to get the following chart to show up:

 ![Chart with junk data](../assets/Articles/WebApp/BasicWebChart.png) *Junk data, but it's data!*